Learn more about CMS PATIENT SAFETY STRUCTURAL MEASURE (PSSM)

-Cloud-based enterprise software for employee and patient safety, clinical quality, compliance, and risk.
-SafeQual provides healthcare leaders the ability to effectively pursue zero patient and staff harm across their entire care delivery system.
+SafeQual’s healthcare risk management software takes care of employee and patient safety, clinical quality, compliance, and risk.
+We provide healthcare leaders with the ability to effectively pursue zero patient and staff preventable harm across their entire care delivery system.

-Is supported through a built-in algorithm that guides leaders to a systems-approach and non-punitive response to adverse events and errors to pursue zero patient harm.
+Built-in algorithm guides leaders and staff toward a systems-based approach and a non-punitive response to adverse events and errors.

-Replace outdated software and position all of your facilities to work more productively toward clinical improvement and safety culture goals.
+Replace your outdated software with our healthcare risk management software and move productively toward clinical improvement and safety culture goals.

-Healthcare systems, large and small, struggling to meet regulatory changes, improve ratings and regain community trust, are opting to replace outdated software to embrace innovative technology to help them improve safety, quality and reduce risk.
-SafeQual’s Al driven workflows and user interfaces engage more people collaboratively and with better data, encouraging participation and allowing employees to focus their attention and effort on patient safety.
+Healthcare systems, large and small, struggling to meet regulatory changes, improve ratings, and regain community trust, are opting to replace outdated software to embrace innovative technology to help them improve safety, quality and reduce risk.
+SafeQual’s Al-driven healthcare risk management software engages more people collaboratively and with better data, encouraging participation and allowing employees to focus their attention and effort on patient safety.

 Gain greater productivity and accountability when all of your departments seamlessly collaborate through Al integrated workflows and organized data.

-SafeQual software provides automation to streamline the work, data, and communication necessary to integrate all of the departments and staff responsible for investigating error, facilitating correction and ensuring prioritization of patient safety and quality efforts within your facility and across your system locations.
+SafeQual’s healthcare risk management software provides automation to streamline the work, data, and communication necessary to integrate all of the departments and staff responsible for investigating errors, facilitating correction, and ensuring prioritization of patient safety and quality efforts within your facility and across your system locations.

 High Reliability Organizations (HRO)